 Melancholics are usually most comfortable with set routines, and they aren’t typically keen on surprises.
-Unforeseen events or abrupt changes in routine can throw them off balance and may cause emotional outbursts.
-These folks tend to be content with the repetition of everyday life and may not want to live any other way.
+Unforeseen events or abrupt changes in routine can throw them off balance and may cause them to feel uncomfortable.
+These folks tend to be content with the repetition of everyday life and may be stubborn if asked to live any other way.

 Individuals with a melancholic temperament are often goal-oriented.
 Their analytical skills may allow them to see every potential outcome of a given situation, making it easy for them to set and keep long-term goals.
 They may prefer to stick to a plan and accomplish their goals within a predetermined time frame.
 They tend to be efficient planners and stick to deadlines.

 Melancholic people are often deep in thought.
 They tend to be serious individuals who aren’t known for telling jokes.
 They also tend to dwell on events and interactions from the past.
 Melancholics may be prone to holding grudges, as they can have difficulty letting go of others’ wrongdoings.
 When a melancholic person is extremely quiet and doesn’t seem to be paying attention, they may be lost in thought.